JohnnyFee/johnnyfee.github.io/source/_posts/2014-11-11-angular-unit-test.md

 2. Create the HTML element that will trigger the directive you have created.
 3. Create the scopeagainst which you want the directive to be tested again.
 4. Remember that there is no server in the unit test.
 If the directive loads a template using the `templateUrl` key, add an expectation on `$httpBackend`  for loading the `templateUrl` and designate the HTML that’s to be used instead of the template in the test.
-5. Compile the HTML element using the  $compileservice with the scope you’ve created.
+5. Compile the HTML element using the `$compile` service with the scope you’ve created.
-6. Write expectations on how the directive should be rendered and on the functions that are defined in the linkfunction.
+6. Write expectations on how the directive should be rendered and on the functions that are defined in the link function.

 The first five tests are going to be standard for any unit test we write for a directive.
 Only the last two—where we start testing the rendering and business logic encapsulated in a directive—change from one directive to another.